 What Do Episcopalians Believe?

-A true and simple answer might be to say that we believe in God, in Jesus Christ the Son of God, and in the Holy Spirit.
+A true answer might be to say that we believe in God, in Jesus Christ the Son of God, and in the Holy Spirit.

 But in our world today, full of division and uncertainty, many people find that simple answer unsatisfying.
 After all, don’t ALL Christians believe those things?
 People want to know precisely what a church believes about God, not just that we believe in God.
 People want to know specifics, so that they can decide if we’re “right” or “wrong,” if we have the right understanding, the right interpretation.